-Spatial Thermal Imaging (STI) reveals subcutaneous anatomical details from a standard thermographic image.
+Spatial Thermal Imaging (STI) reveals anatomical details from a standard thermographic image.
 These visualizations disclose details that otherwise would remain hidden, and seeing those details brings clearer understanding.
 Seeing more means knowing more.

 STI dramatically enhances the intrinsic value and credibility of the thermographic examination, bringing immeasurable benefits to practitioners and their patients.
 This tool is essential when the goal is to provide the best service to patients.
 Learn more by clicking Spatial Thermal Imaging Basics.'